the-other-mariana/the-other-mariana/README.md

 ![image](https://github.com/the-other-mariana/the-other-mariana/blob/master/hello.png?raw=true)

-### Hello World :wave:
+## Welcome :wave:

-Hello, my name is Mariana.
+Hi, my name is Mariana.
 I use GitHub to talk to myself and upload the software projects I spend my time on, hoping that maybe they will be useful for somebody, someday.<br />

 I especially enjoy coding with math, that moment of finding the special case that helps you describe generality.
 My favorite branches from Computer Science include: